noah-franklin/smart-library/README.md

         vlib/idatabase/3-tahir/c46/a/section1/row1/IMG_0967

 After manually organizing all the folders up to the side level, we decided to make some shell scripts to help with creating, making, and moving files and folders for the sections, rows, and images.
-These scripts we usedn can be found in the scripts directory of this repository.
+The scripts we used can be found in the scripts directory of this repository.

 ### Instructions for the scripts